 new truck breaks down.

 A new truck definitely lets you know ALL of the history with the truck.
-If you are going to get the truck, pay for it, keep it for a few years after it's paid for to get that extra value out of it.
+If you're going to get the truck, pay for it, keep it for a few years after it's paid for to get that extra value out of it.
 Go for it if that's your thing.

-If you are a brand new driver simply having a smaller bill to pay and possibly shorter term is better because you don't even know if you're going to love being a trucker or owner operator.
+If like having a smaller bill to pay and possibly shorter term to pay it, a used truck is for you.
+Especially smart if you are new to trucking and it is your first truck better because you don't even know if you're going to love being a trucker or owner operator.
 With a cheaper truck you can get out sooner if need be.
+And also you might be able to get all of your money out of the truck as long as you get it at a good price.

-A used truck can be just as profitable if not more, than a new truck.
+A used truck can be just as profitable as a new truck and have you in the black sooner.
 Even with repairs.
 You pay less insurance and taxes.
 You might pay some money in repairs but your monthly expenses otherwise might be a lot lower.
 Especially after you replace/repair all of the wear and tear parts.
 (Don't forget a brand new truck also gets low fuel mileage until broken in!)

 Also check the VIN number at www.rigdig.com to get history of that truck.
-Make sure it hasn't been in an accident.
+Make sure it hasn't been in an accident or at least you know about the extent of damages and repairs.
 About that...... you can buy trucks that have cosmetic issues (ugly trucks) at a greatly reduced rate.
 You might get DOT inspected more often but just stay legal and you really can make higher profit margins with a lesser truck expense.

-Many people will do this, stack their money and then buy a newer truck with cash.
+Many people will do this, stack their money and then buy a newer truck with cash later from the lot or an auction.
 This is a good idea if you're going to the oil fields to work too.
+You don't need a pretty truck in the oil fields, just a dependable one.

-Even if you get a used vehicle a year or two older, you save a lot of depreciation.
+Even if you get a used truck just a year or two older, you save a lot of depreciation.

 All truck manufacturers actually have entry level trucks these days in their product line.
 However, I still consider certain brands to go to for 1st time buyers.